practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 ```

 This predicate cuts down program execution time by more than half, even with its default strategy _L = solve_all([_], Regions),_; here down to about 170 milliseconds with the
 combination of the _ff_ and _constr_ strategies (_ffc_).
-My experiments showed that the differences in execution times of the different strategies is rather small with the given problem.
+Although, my experiments showed that the differences in execution times of the different strategies is rather small with the given problem.

 The color domain constraint _Regions :: 1..4,_ obviously cannot be provided with real color names, but only with integer values, which I map into color names after the solving phase.